-At March 31, 2016, the Company had net operating loss carryforwards (NOLs) and other carryforwards totaling approximately \$18,387,000 expiring through 2029, with a future tax benefit of approximately \$6,396,000.
-At March 31, 2016 and December 31, 2015, \$6,396,000 and \$4,958,000, respectively, were recorded as deferred tax assets on the Company's condensed consolidated balance sheets.
+At June 30, 2016, the Company had net operating loss carryforwards (NOLs) of approximately \$4,300,000 and temporary differences of approximately \$1,100,000 totaling approximately \$5,400,000 expiring through 2029, with a future tax benefit of approximately \$1,874,000.
+At June 30, 2016 and December 31, 2015, \$1,874,000 and \$4,958,000, respectively, were recorded as deferred tax assets on the Company's condensed consolidated balance sheets.
 At each report date, management considers new evidence, both positive and negative, of its view of the future realization of deferred tax assets.
-Based upon taxable income of \$2,433,000 for the three months ended March 31, 2016, the Company recorded a reduction to its deferred tax assets of \$842,000.
-In addition, at March 31, 2016 based upon additional taxable income anticipated to be realized in 2016 and in future years from legal proceedings and related license agreements, management determined that there was sufficient positive evidence to conclude that it was more likely than not that additional deferred taxes of approximately \$2,280,000 were realizable.
-Accordingly, after reducing the deferred tax assets by \$842,000 based on the effective tax applied against the taxable net income for the three months ended March 31, 2016, this amount was offset by a reduction in the Company's valuation allowance of \$2,280,000 on its deferred tax assets resulting in a net deferred tax benefit of \$1,438,000 recorded on the Company's consolidated statements of operations and comprehensive income for the three months ended March 31, 2016.
-To the extent that the Company has taxable income in the future, it will report income tax expense and such expense attributable to federal income taxes will reduce the deferred tax assets reflected on the accompanying condensed consolidated balance sheets.
+Based upon taxable income for the three months ended June 30, 2016, \$4,852,000 was recorded as income tax expense and our deferred tax assets were reduced by \$4,522,000 from the March 31, 2016 balance sheet to \$1,874,000 at June 30, 2016.
+At March 31, 2016 based upon additional taxable income anticipated to be realized in 2016 and in future years from legal proceedings and related license agreements, management determined that there was sufficient positive evidence to conclude that it was more likely than not that additional deferred taxes of approximately \$2,280,000 were realizable.
+Based on taxable income for the six months ended June 30, 2016, \$5,745,000 was recorded as income tax expense, which was offset by a reduction in the Company's valuation allowance of \$2,280,000 on its deferred tax assets resulting in a net deferred tax of \$3,084,000 recorded on the Company's consolidated statements of operations and comprehensive income for the six months ended June 30, 2016.
+Based upon litigation settlements in July 2016, the Company will utilize all of its remaining NOL carryforwards in the three month period ended September 30, 2016.
+To the extent that the Company has taxable income in the future, it will report income tax expense and such expense attributable to federal income taxes will be recorded as income taxes payable on the accompanying condensed consolidated balance sheets.
 Management will continue to evaluate the recoverability of the Company's NOLs and adjust the deferred tax assets accordingly.
-Utilization of NOLs can be subject to a substantial annual limitation due to ownership change limitations that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state provisions.